josh-works/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 You might be thinking:
 > Josh.
 This already sounds like a lot of work.
 I finished my prework, and I know Turing's gonna be brutal.
 Why should I do this _optional_ work, instead of enjoying my last days of freedom?

 Good question, reader.
-If you spend 10 hours on this material, between now and when Turing starts, you'll be a standard deviation improved from your baseline.
+If you spend 10 hours on this material, between now and when Turing starts, you'll be much improved from your baseline.

-A standard deviation would move someone from 50th percentile to 84th percentile, or it would move someone from 25th percentile to 50th percentile.

 If you think you can spend _more_ than ten hours on this work (perhaps you've stumbled across this resource weeks/months before Turing's starting) you'll see more than a standard deviation improvement.
 If you put 20+ hours into this, you'll be in the top 20% of the cohort.

 1/4th of students who enter Turing will have to repeat mod 1 or mod 2, so if you think it's even remotely possible you could be in that group, the 20+ hours you invest in these resources will save you at least 250 hours of study, $5000, and you'll graduate six weeks earlier than you otherwise would.

 > Josh, this isn't convincing to me.
 I don't want to do this extra work.